citrineos/citrineos.github.io/framework.md

 #### Decorators
 We make use of custom decorators that define methodes to be used for specific logic use cases.
 - `@AsHandler`:Defines a method as an OCPP call handler that listens for specific OCPP messages types from the message broker.
-- `@AsMessageEndpoint`: Defines a method as a Fastify exposed API endpoint that takes in HTTP requests that are sent to a charging station.
+- `@AsMessageEndpoint`: Defines a method as a Fastify-exposed API endpoint that takes in HTTP requests that are sent to a charging station.
-- `@AsDataEndpoint`: Defines a method as a Fastify exposed API endpoints that expose CRUD functionality for entaties defined in the 01_Data package.
+- `@AsDataEndpoint`: Defines a method as a Fastify-exposed API endpoint that exposes CRUD functionality for entities defined in the 01_Data package.

 ---